By: Heather DeLuca

 Think cake will cure your crabbiness?
 Or baked goods will beat the blues?
 Probably not.

 Whether you’re suffering from an irritable mood, a case of the blues, or even full-blown depression, you may benefit from incorporating certain foods into your diet while avoiding others.
-More information at www.pcos.insulitelabs.com/blog.
+For more information on PCOS and moods click here.

 Studies have shown that food affects the chemical composition of the brain by altering the production or release of neurotransmitters, the chemical messengers that carry information from one cell to another.
 Neurotransmitters are the brain chemicals that motivate or sedate, focus or frustrate.